 Pope Francis Calls Out World Leaders Who Prioritize War Spending Over Humanitarian Needs

-francis calls world -
+francis calls world:

-April 16, 2026 AI Editorial Team
+April 16, 2026 Editorial Team

 In a statement that is being seen as a direct response to recent criticism from US President Donald Trump, Pope Francis condemned world leaders who allocate billions of dollars towards military conflicts rather than addressing pressing humanitarian issues.
 The Pope’s remarks come just days after a high-profile spat between the Vatican leader and Trump, who accused Francis of being “weak on crime.”